 - how well it meets the criteria

 - how it compares to other applications

-- whether it provides value with relevant money.
+- whether it provides value for money.

-When assessing whether the application represents value with relevant money, we will have regard to:
+When assessing whether the application represents value for money, we will have regard to:

 - the overall objectives of the grant opportunity - the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value of the grant sought.